nus-cs2103-AY2122S1/tp/docs/UserGuide.md

   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

 * Each parameter prefix is separated from the others with a space.<br/>
   For example, `t/t/` means the parameter value of the first `t/` is "t/", and TAB will interpret it as an invalid tag.
 On the other hand, `t/ t/` represents two `t/` parameters with no parameter value for both.

+* For optional parameters, empty parameters are allowed but TAB will ignore them.<br/>
-TAB recognises this as 2 empty tags and will ignore them (see [Managing Students](#managing-students) for more details about tags).
-The same applies for homework i.e. TAB ignores homework with empty description (see [Managing Lessons](#managing-lessons) for more details about homework).
+  For example, Tab recognises `t/` as an empty tag and will ignore them (see [Managing Students](#managing-students) for more details about tags).

 * If a parameter is expected only once in the command, but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
   e.g. if you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.